arszagi/home-assistant/README.md

 ___
 I welcome feedback on this guide, please feel free to tag me or PM if you have suggestions on how to make improvements.

-Thank you to [nickrout](https://community.home-assistant.io/u/nickrout/) for testing, feedback and edits to help improve this guide and to others who have contributed code and ideas, you support is appreciated.
+Thank you to [ChrisKoh83](https://github.com/ChrisKoh83) for update.